Woovie/discord-overwatch-stats/README.md

 5. In a Discord channel the bot can read and post in, run ``!ow name#id``

 Caveats: only works currenty for /us/pc/

+This is a fork of https://github.com/dbkynd/discord-overwatch-stats and I'd like to thank dbkynd for a starting point and idea.